Contact Us for a Free Consultation 818-394-7835

 The duty of care only extends to the landlord when they have a right to be on the property.
 Once you rent or lease a property that was in a safe condition when you arrived, you are reasonably responsible for maintaining that safety.

-Once you occupy the property, the landlord cannot legally enter your home without reasonable notice to conduct inspections or repairs—so they are no longer automatically responsible for dangerous situations on the premises because they are limited in what they can observe.
+Once you occupy the property, the landlord cannot legally enter your home without reasonable notice, which is typically 24 hours, to conduct inspections or repairs.
+Therefore, they are no longer automatically responsible for dangerous situations on the premises because they are limited in what they can observe.

 Thus, if you notice a dangerous situation inside your home and do not inform the landlord and allow them access to come and fix it, you may not be able to hold the landlord liable for negligence if someone is injured as a result.